-Message from the Head of Department - Prof Richard Craster
+Message from the Head of Department - Prof David van Dyk

 There is great demand, both in research and in industry, for well-trained, highly qualified mathematicians and statisticians.
 Our teaching and research programmes adapt and develop to meet this, aiming to give our students the skills they need to pursue the career of their choice.

-The Department acts as a unified whole in most respects, but for administrative convenience is organised into Sections with distinctive research directions: Pure Mathematics, Applied Mathematics and Mathematical Physics (this Section includes Numerical Analysis), Statistics and Mathematical Finance.
+The Department acts as a unified whole in most respects, but for administrative convenience is organised into Sections with distinctive research directions: Pure Mathematics, Applied Mathematics and Mathematical Physics, Statistics, and Mathematical Finance.

 Robert Hunt - Father of the Department